 Cost of Living: Above the National Average

 Pretty Punta Gorda (population 18,500) is on Florida's southwestern coast at the confluence of the Peace River and Charlotte Harbor, the second largest harbor in Florida.
 Legend has it that Ponce de Leon made landfall here in 1513, but Punta Gorda was not founded until 1882.
-Twenty three years later it was devastated by a fire, and in 2004, it was damaged by Hurricane Charley.
-The city rebuilt both times, and today its architecture is an eclectic mix of historic early 20th-century structures and attractive, modern buildings.
-But beyond the physical, the most recent rebuilding has brought a sense of renewal, and residents love their waterfront town.
-Many claim that it is the prettiest small city in Florida.
+Twenty-three years later it was devastated by a fire, and in 2004, it was damaged by Hurricane Charley (Hurricane Irma in 2017 did little damage).
+The city rebuilt after the fire and after Charley, and today its architecture is an eclectic mix of historic early 20th-century structures and attractive, modern buildings.
+But beyond the physical, the most recent rebuilding has brought a sense of renewal.
+Residents love their waterfront town, and many claim that it is Florida's prettiest small city.

-This is evidenced by the fact that Punta Gorda has grown by more than 60% within the last decade or two.
-Retirees in particular are drawn by the peaceful lifestyle, outstanding boating recreation, low crime rate and excellent health care facilities.
+The city has grown by more than 60% within the last decade or two, and retirees in particular are drawn to the peaceful lifestyle, outstanding boating recreation, safe neighborhoods and excellent health care facilities.
 In fact, 80% of the population is age 45 or better, and the median age is 64, well above the nation median.
-The majority of residents lean to the right politically, and 36% of locals are college educated.
+The majority of residents lean to the right politically, and 36% are college educated.
 Racial diverity is minimal.
-The cost of living meets is 4% above the national average.
+The cost of living is 5% above the national average.

 Life on Florida's southwestern coast is generally relaxed, and Punta Gorda, with its picturesque waterfront and beautiful homes, exudes a quiet, easygoing charm.
 With so many canals, it is a boaters' Paradise.
 The city maintains the waterways, ensuring that outlets to the Harbor are kept in good condition.
 And Charlotte Harbor, pristine and calm, boasts 125 square miles of unsullied boating waters unthreatened by rough waters, high seas or large ships.
 Beyond the Harbor, the Gulf of Mexico beckons with outstanding fishing opportunities and other water adventures.